Share

 Main findings

-Exposure to continuous 7.7 GHz radiation at 30 mW/cm2 inhibited [3H]thymidine incorporation by preventing DNA from entering S phase, with recovery of normal incorporation within one V79 generation cycle.
-Compared with controls, irradiated cells showed a higher frequency of specific chromosome lesions/chromosome aberrations.
+Exposure to 7.7 GHz continuous microwave radiation (30 mW/cm2) inhibited [3H]thymidine incorporation by preventing DNA from entering S phase; incorporation returned to normal within one V79 generation cycle.
+Irradiated cells showed a higher frequency of specific chromosome lesions compared with controls, suggesting changes in DNA synthesis and DNA structure.

 Outcomes measured